After you have given consent, the New York City Department of Education (NYC DOE) has 60 calendar days to evaluate your child.

 The Individualized Education Program (IEP) team will evaluate your child in all areas related to the suspected disability.
-If your child is in preschool, you will receive a referral packet from the Committee on Preschool Special Education (CPSE), which includes a list of approved evaluators from which you can choose a site and set up an evaluation.
-If you need help choosing an evaluation site, you may contact your CPSE or Early Childhood Direction Center (ECDC).
+If your child is in preschool, you will receive a referral packet from the Committee on Preschool Special Education (CPSE), which includes a list of approved evaluation sites.
+You can choose a site from this list and set up an evaluation.
+If you need help choosing, you may contact your CPSE or Early Childhood Direction Center (ECDC).

-- Other tests might include:
+- Other evaluations might include:

 - Functional Behavior Assessments

-- Assistive technology
+- Assistive Technology

 - Teacher assessments

-Independent Evaluations Paid for by Parent
+Independent Evaluations Paid for by You

 Although the IEP team will complete the evaluation, you have the right to obtain a private evaluation conducted at your own expense.
 If you want the IEP team to consider independent evaluations, give them to your child’s school or to the district CSE/CPSE.
 If your child is eligible for Medicaid, the evaluation may be covered by Medicaid.

-- They are done by qualified individuals
+- It is done by qualified evaluators

-- You request reimbursement for the independent evaluation(s) within a reasonable time
+- You request reimbursement for the independent evaluation within a reasonable period of time

 If you child is in preschool, languages (other than English) will be identified by an agency on the evaluation site list in the referral packet.
 Contact your CPSE or ECDC for help finding an agency that can do a bilingual evaluation.